iSoron/uhabits/docs/BUILD.md

 # Build the project

-This pages describes how to download and build the app from the source code.
+This page describes how to download and build the app from the source code.
 If you are having trouble building the project, please do not hesitate to open a new issue.

 ## Contents